We have three options depending on the location of the file share(s) that should be scanned.

-To scan a files share the file share must be mounted on the DAMCS.
-If the DAMCS is delivered as a service a VPN network must be established first.
-Please refer to VPN here:
+To scan a file share, it must be mounted on the DAMCS.
+If the DAMCS is delivered as a service, a VPN network must first be established.

 Please provide Data & More with: